16 Must-Try Onigiri Fillings (Classic & Unique Ideas!)

 • Cooked Rice (short-grain rice): If you are new to cooking Japanese rice, check this recipe: How to Cook Japanese Rice on a Stove.

-• Nori is a type of seaweed that’s dried, crispy, and sold in sheets.
+• Nori: A type of seaweed that’s dried, crispy, and sold in sheets.
 Get this full-size nori sheet (8.3”x 7.5” or 21 x 19 cm in general) at a grocery store.
 This size is too large for onigiri, so we are going to divide it into 3.

 • Salt: When shaping the rice, spread some salt in your hands.
 Opt for sea salt or natural-tasting salt.